bellabukss/tipjar/README.md

-# TipJar

-> One-tap tipping for creators.
-Your fans send a few cents or a few dollars in USDC, and you keep almost all of it.

 TipJar is a drop-in tipping widget you paste into a blog post, a Twitch panel, a Substack, or your About page.
 Fans tip in USDC over the Stellar network — fees are fractions of a cent, settlement is around 5 seconds, and you don't need a Stripe account, a Ko-fi page, or a Patreon tier ladder.

 ## Why this exists